rasmus-saks/reddit-placebot/README.md

 # Reddit Place Bot

+The most advanced reddit place-bot currently in existence.

 This is a bot based on [Reddit Place Bot](https://github.com/Zequez/placebot-argentina-target) for the /r/eesti drawing on /r/place.

+## Features
+Features:
+- Multi account support
+- No open browser required
+- Anti-multi-account-collision
+- Randomized placement over specified area

+## Using it for your own project

+To use this bot for your project, just edit the path in `config.js` to point to your own image.

 ## Getting it to run